serokell/blog-posts/TON Contest/article.md

 ## Telegram Open Network

 Telegram Open Network is a relatively new smart-contracts platform developed by the team behind the Telegram messenger.
-It was announced in (TODO year) and the first source code was published on (TODO date).
+It was announced in late 2017 and the first source code was published in September this year.
 Three (TODO update) weeks ago they started a [competition for developers][contest-announce], who were asked to either implement a smart-contract or contribute to the platform in one way or another.